jayspec/AksWithVirtualNodes/README.md

 	you're probably using the wrong Object ID.
 * *azureAdApplicationKeyVaultSecretName*: The name of the KeyVault secret that contains the client secret for the cluster infrastructure Azure AD Application.
 * *keyVaultResourceGroup*: The name of the resource group where the KeyVault containing the service principal client secret can be found.
 * *keyVaultName*: The name of the KeyVault containing the service principal client secret.
+The KeyVault must allow access to Azure Resource Manager for deployment.

 ####You can also override: